wavemaker/docs/learn/how-tos/how-tos-debug-performance-issues-in-wavemaker-app-with-Fusion-Reactor.md

 ### JDBC Section

-JDBC History shows a list of completed JDBC transactions and shows slow jdbc query calls details.
+JDBC History shows a list of completed JDBC transactions and shows slow JDBC query calls details.
 For each JDBC transaction shown, you can see the starting time, the IP address of the client which created it, the JDBC Statement which was executed and the amount of time it has been running and slow transactions.

 [![form_filter_design](/learn/assets/fusion_reactor_jdbc.png)](/learn/assets/fusion_reactor_jdbc.png)